greg-raven/Impeachment-Chronicles/_posts/2016-10-01-the-gop-needs-to-impeach-trump.md

 ---
-title: 'The GOP needs to elect Trump, then impeach him'
+title: "The GOP needs to elect Trump, then impeach him"
 layout: post
 author:
 - Jonathan Ashbach